electrode-io/electrode/samples/universal-material-ui/README.md

 5. Restart `gulp dev` and reload browser to make sure things are still working.
 6. Add [material-ui]'s required font *Roboto* to `server/plugins/webapp/index.html`
 7. Update `client/styles/base.css` with styles for [material-ui].
+8. Test [material-ui] component by adding a [RaisedButton] to `client/components/home.jsx`
+9. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.

 ## Usage